Likarion Wainaina: Career

 He started by making films and then later moved to theater.
 He has been a member of the Phoenix Players theater in Nairobi since 2007.
 Later he worked as a theater director.
 In the meantime, he also worked in the film industry as a gaffer and cinematographer.
 As a cinematographer he worked on a number of documentaries, commercials and television sitcoms.
 In 2013, he founded the company Kibanda Pictures.

 In 2013, he made the short film Between the Lines which later became the first Kenyan Film to be projected on an IMAX screen in Kenya.
 The short received critical acclaim and then nominated at the AMCVA awards 2015 for Best New Online Media Award.
 Then he directed the short film Bait in 2015, which was selected at the 48-Hour Film Project Festival.
 The shot also won several awards including Best Director, Audience Choice awards and Judges Choice awards.
 It was also selected as one of the top short films screened at the 2016 Cannes Film Festival.
 In 2018, he produced short film, My Faith, which won the Best East African Film during the Mashariki Film Festival.

-In 2018, he made his acting debut with the film Wavamizi.
-Then in the same year, he made his directorial debut with the film Supa Modo, which was critically acclaimed.
+In 2018, Wainaina made his acting debut with the film Wavamizi.
+That same year, he made his directorial debut with the film Supa Modo, which was critically acclaimed.
 The film had its premiere at 68th Berlin International Film Festival.
 It was later selected as the Kenyan entry for the Best Foreign Language Film at the 91st Academy Awards, but it was not nominated.
 With all these awards, the film becoming the most-awarded film in Kenya and a critics’ favorite.

-He worked for television commercial advertisements for Pascha milk and Santa Maria.
-He has directed nine Africa Magic Original Films (AMOF) and a TV sitcom titled Classmates.
+His television work includes commercial advertisements for Pascha milk and Santa Maria, Kenyan food brands.
+Wainaina has directed nine Africa Magic Original Films (AMOF) and a TV sitcom titled Classmates.
 In 2016, he made the television serial Auntie Boss! which aired on NTV after the death of original director Derrick Omfwoko Aswani.
 Meanwhile, he was the cinematographer for the music videos of Sarabi Band which made 'Tumechoka' and 'Haujali' as well as cinematography in the music video 'Loneliness' sung by Liron.

+In 2022 Wainaina directed the Kibanda Pictures political series County 49 for Showmax.
+County 49 follows the political leaders of the fictional Bwatele County, Kenya’s 49th county.
+The series stars Wakio Mzenge, Nyokabi Macharia, Ainea Ojiambo, Maqbul Mohammed, Martin Githinji, Peter Kawa, Benson Ojuwa, Nick Kwach, Emmanuel Mugo, Angela Mwandanda, and Sam Psenjen.